appcornerit/iTunesPicker/README.md

 ![Alt text](preview/4.0/1.png "Preview songs")

-#### Project Status
-I'd love to have your contribution to iTunesPicker.
-There are several ways to contribute:

-- Translation in other languages
-- Build an interface for iPad
-- Suggest new features

 ####Publish on App Store
 iTunesPicker is not published on the App Store by appcorner.it, **you're free to publish this version "as is" on App Store** or with your changes (please quote this repository in the app description).